Grab raises up to $856M to boost payments business as rumors swirl of a merger with rival Gojek – TechCrunch

-Southeast Asian on-demand transport rivals Grab and Gojek deny that they are involved in talks to merge, but today Grab announced a piece of news that — at the very least — will divert attention from that story, or more likely stoke the fires of speculation that it is indeed gearing up for a deal: Grab said that it has raised $856 million more in funding, in two tranches from strategic Japanese investors, specifically to help grow the other arm of its business, in payments and financial services.
+Southeast Asian on-demand transport startup Gojek denies that it is involved in talks to merge with Grab but today Grab announced a piece of news that — at the very least — will divert attention from that story, or more likely stoke the fires of speculation that it is indeed gearing up for a deal: Grab said that it has raised $856 million more in funding, in two tranches from strategic Japanese investors, specifically to help grow the other arm of its business, in payments and financial services.
 Grab did not disclose its valuation with the latest investments.

 The news comes directly on the heels of rumors that Grab is in talks to merge with its big regional rival, Gojek .
-Both companies have denied the reports directly to TechCrunch, although a source close to one of them confirms that they have been talking for 3.5 months — starting just after Gojek founder and former CEO left the company in October to join Indonesian president Joko Widodo’s cabinet.
+Gojek has denied the reports directly to TechCrunch, while Grab declined to comment (but pointedly did not deny) although a source close to one of them confirms that they have been talking for 3.5 months — starting just after Gojek founder and former CEO left the company in October to join Indonesian president Joko Widodo’s cabinet.

 Ever since GoJek founder left the startup, there has been internal tension at the firm, the source said.
 The tension escalated after GoJek failed to secure new funds from SoftBank, the talks of which have not been previously reported, the source said.
 This led the startup’s board to push for a merger.